 The medical billing process in the healthcare industry is a heavy-duty job that involves a plethora of complex data on medical records, patient information, insurance claims, etc. All of these processes involve a mountain of paperwork and complexities for healthcare professionals and staff.
 Errors in medical billing management can cause devastating consequences for the healthcare organization and adversely affect overall profitability.

 Owing to the difficulties associated with the healthcare billing system, in 1991, the Workgroup for Electronic Data Interchange (WEDI) was introduced into the healthcare system.
 This development was intended to address the billing challenges health facilities face, improve workflow processes, and reduce overall expenses.
-Consequently, in 1996, the Health Insurance Portability and Accountability Act (HIPAA) was established toward secure EDI billing.
+Consequently, in 1996, the Health Insurance Portability and Accountability Act (HIPAA) was established for secure EDI billing.
 HIPAA compliance is a means to secure health data from breaches and maintain privacy.

-Why EDI is Essential Today?
+Why is EDI Essential Today?

 EDI Billing and HIPAA